Why Formalised Reflection and Goal Setting is Important — Especially Now.

 On this Page

-Mentorloop’s Head of Customer Success, Georgia, shares her thoughts on the current work environment we all find ourselves in and how reflective practices have helped her not lose sight of the bigger picture.
+Mentorloop’s Head of Customer Success, Georgia, shares her thoughts on the current work environment we all find ourselves in and how reflection and goal-setting practices have helped her not lose sight of the bigger picture.

 What’s happening in my newsfeed?